kverawat/common-tasks/README.md

 A collection of gulp tasks that I like to use in angularjs projects.
 This project is intended to be included in other projects as a git submodule.

-#Include common-tasks in a project
+##How to include common-tasks in a project

 ###Create the git submodule